Tya Language Specification

 value } entry dictionaries, and user values participate by exposing iter().

-The second binding receives a zero-based index when present.
+The second binding receives a zero-based index when present. for may be used

 for item in items